 4. Link Building Tools

-Although google says we shouldn’t be “link building”, it still stands that links are one of the greatest ranking factors today.
-Granted, methods of link building in the past have been incredibly manipulative, however, the likes of writing content on other sites is only beneficial to all involved.
-Provided the content is strong enough, one gets some new content for their site, the other gets to raise awareness of their site or become a bit more of an authority on a subject matter.
+Although google says we shouldn’t be “link building”, it still stands that links are one of the greatest Ranking Factors today.
+Granted, methods of link building in the past have been incredibly manipulative, however, in my eyes, the likes of writing content on other sites is only beneficial to all involved.
+Provided the content is strong enough, one gets some lovely new content for their site, the other gets to raise awareness of their site or become a bit more of an authority on a subject matter.

 Moz SEO Toolbar & Majestic Backlink Analyzer Extensions